 - Combine the lime, lemon and orange juices with the zest from all three with the sugar, and salt in a large liquid measuring cup; cover with plastic wrap and refrigerate until flavors meld, 4 to 24 hours.

-- Rim the edges of margarita or double old-fashioned glasses with a lime slice and dip in a combination of equal parts sugar and kosher salt and fill the glasses with ice.
+- When ready to serve, rim the edges of margarita or double old-fashioned glasses with a lime slice and dip in a combination of equal parts sugar and kosher salt and fill the glasses with ice.

-- Strain into ice-filled glasses and serve immediately.
+- Strain into ice-filled glasses, garnish with a lime wedge and serve immediately.

 For a Girls Nite Out we’ll add some Pomegranate Liqueur instead of the orange liquor for a girly pink version!